XXX: Return of Xander Cage: Plot

-After another satellite crash in the Olympic Stadium in Moscow, Marke determines that the device Serena destroyed was only a prototype.
+After another satellite is crashed into the Olympic Stadium in Moscow, Marke determines that the device Serena destroyed was only a prototype.
 Xander discovers CIA Director Anderson is involved and possesses the actual Pandora's Box.
-Xander's and Xiang's teams race to reach Anderson first in Detroit, tracking the unique signal emitted by Pandora's Box, with Xander and Xiang reluctantly cooperate to fight Anderson's men.
+Xander's and Xiang's teams race to reach Anderson first in Detroit, tracking the unique signal emitted by Pandora's Box, with Xander and Xiang reluctantly cooperating to fight Anderson's men.
 Xander confronts Anderson, who admits to causing the satellite crash that killed Gibbons, before Wolff shoots him dead.
 Xander reluctantly allows the CIA to arrest Xiang in an attempt to frame him for the Moscow attack, and they secure the box.
 En route back to headquarters, Marke announces that the CIA has shuttered the program and shoots Xander to keep it for herself.
-She then sends a hitman squad to eliminate the others to tie up loose ends.
+She then sends a hit squad to eliminate the others to tie up loose ends.
 They join forces to fend off their attackers, assisted by former xXx operative Darius Stone.

 Xander, saved by Becky's bulletproof vest, teams up with Xiang to fight Donovan and his men.
 Marke uses the box to send a satellite towards the warehouse, aiming to kill both groups.
 Donovan uses bionic gloves to punch equipment as Xander dodges.
 In a bathroom fight, Donovan punches the toilet, creating an opening for Xander to eject him.
 Xiang causes Marke to fall to her death and parachutes out with the box.
 After Serena reports Becky's failed signal stop, Xander crashes the plane into the satellite to protect everyone, then jumps out and lands safely.
 Xiang gives him the device, which he destroys by stomping.
 Darius arrives in Xander's old car, and they introduce themselves.